PsyTeachR/mcs-conv/docs/16-regression.md

 * Write and run the code to do tidy the STARS data, and store the resulting table as `stars2`.

-## Activity 3: Calculate mean anxiety for each student
+## Regression Activity 3: Calculate mean anxiety for each student

 * Now that you've got the data into a tidy format, use `summarise()` and `group_by()` to calculate mean anxiety scores (`mean_anxiety`) for each student (`ID`).
 Store the resulting table in a variable named `stars_means`.